obriengareth/Overview/README.md

 # Overview
-The repositories here store code that was written to cover these fields.
+The repositories here store code that was written to cover the topics below.
 Some example results as animated gifs are used to illustrate the outputs.

 Data Science: Exploiting high performance computing and data science techniques to process and image large